SuperNOVAS v1.2

 See the various enums and constants defined in novas.h

-In NOVAS, the barycentric BCRS and the geocentric GCRS systems are effectively synonymous to ICRS.
-The origin for positions and for velocities, in any reference system, is determined by the observer
+In NOVAS, the barycentric BCRS and the geocentric GCRS systems are effectively synonymous to ICRS, since the origin for positions and for velocities, in any reference system, is determined by the observer

 A sidereal source may be anything beyond the solar-system with 'fixed' catalog coordinates.
 It may be a star, or a galactic molecular cloud, or a distant quasar.